dreamcatcher-tech/network/Inbox/2023-02-23 1146 OpenIT purpose.md

 Turn support into an insurance exercise.
 Adjust the premiums up and down based on specific costs.

 Ideally want to run an entire site on chromebooks and phones.
 In replacing legacy software, we generate income from that software resale, and enable broader acquisition capabilities.

+Move towards infrastructure as code, and therefore IT services work as independent isolated remote workable "code commits".

+Not a company, but a network - a network of computer networkers.
+It is astounding the those who build and maintain computer networks do not themselves have a strong network operating model.

+Spread the cost of making good decisions around, then all benefit from shared knowledge commons about what best practices and best units are.
+Being able to compare all the different desktop options between all installers and their lessons learned is much better.
+Provides an undebateable reference.